Investment Market Overview

 The origin of investment has changed significantly from the previous cycle of the market, with a considerable weight of foreign capital versus domestic inflow.
 While in 2007 more than a half of the acquisition volume was driven by Portuguese investors, in the 2015-2019 period only 13% of capital inflow was domestic.

 The strong investment activity observed since 2015 has particularly targeted the office and shopping centre sectors.
-However, investment in hotel assets gained a relevant weight in 2018 and 2019.
+However, investment in hotel assets gained a relevant weight since 2018.